imixs/imixs-docker/postgres/README.md

 The imixs/postgres Docker image runs the [Postgres Database](https://www.postgresql.org/) service based on the [official postgres images](https://hub.docker.com/_/postgres).

 The image extends runs on the latest version and extends the image with additional backup and restore scripts.
+The backup feature can be configured in the same way as the imixs/backup image.
+See details [here](../backup/README.md).

 ## Features